ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-25-migration-from-dialogflow-to-rasa-the-missing-part.md

     - 'Machine Learning'
 ---

-Implementing DialogFlow chatbots is cool and convenient if you have something trivial and easy to prototype: fancy UI – easily, extracting base entities like name, surname and phone number – here is a tool if don’t want to install and deploy – cloud solution is at your service.
+Implementing DialogFlow chatbots is cool and convenient if you have something trivial and easy to prototype: fancy UI – easily, extracting base entities like name, surname and phone number – here is a tool if don't want to install and deploy – cloud solution is at your service.
 But what if you need to go deeper:

 > – Do you have a Japanese tokenizer, dear DialogFlow?